Class GlopParameters

 public boolean hasMaxDeterministicTime()Maximum deterministic time allowed to solve a problem.
 The deterministic time is more or less correlated to the running time, and its unit should be around the second (at least on a Xeon(R) CPU E5-1650 v2 @ 3.50GHz).
 TODO(user): Improve the correlation.

-optional double max_deterministic_time = 45 [default = inf];
+optional double max_deterministic_time = 45 [default = inf];- Specified by:

 - Whether the maxDeterministicTime field is set.